ni/nimble/packages/nimble-components/src/table/specs/cell-state-when-scrolling-hld.md

 We decided against this because there's valid use cases for copying text out of a table cell, and the selection+scrolling issue doesn't seem like a sufficient reason to disable selection entirely.

+### Providing a Default onBeforeBlur() Implementation

+We could add code in `BaseCellElement.onBeforeBlur()` to look for known Nimble control types in cells, and call the appropriate API on them, `blur()` or `open = false`.

+We decided against this idea.
+We think it's better for the column implementations to handle this, as they're the ones declaring the editable/blur-able controls in their templates.

 ## Open Issues

--   Decide between API Option 1 and Option 2 for blur-ing focused cell controls.
--   Should we have a default, generic implementation of `onBeforeFocusedCellRecycled`?
-(It would look for known Nimble control types in the cell, and call the appropriate API on them, `blur()` or `open = false`)
-    -   Current we **do not** plan to have a default implementation.
-We think it's better for the column implementations to handle this, as they're the ones declaring the editable/blur-able controls in their templates.
-    -   Action menus will be handled by the table, not column implementations.
+None